How Lack of Access Management Endangers Healthcare Data Security

 "Addressing the challenges with health information security is a priority for us," says Scott Jamison, VP of application services at BlueMetal, an Insight company.
 "Our clients trust us to build custom solutions and processes that protect patient data while providing industry-leading capabilities that improve patient care."

 Take the Forrester security assessment to begin treatment of your healthcare organization’s security.
-And find answers to your other pressing healthcare security questions and challenges to help you make well-informed decisions about legacy technology and security practices.
+And find answers to pressing healthcare security questions and challenges to help you make well-informed decisions about legacy technology and security practices.